xqtbox/Text-Pairs-Relation-Classification/README.md

-# Deep Learning for Text Pairs Classification
+# Deep Learning for Text Pairs Relation Classification

 This project is used by my bachelor graduation project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.).